Jasonblalack/zyngapoker/Features.md

 - Build scripts are plain Python and can do everything you want to do.
 No limitations.
 - Import Jasy and define any number of custom tasks

-## Project Handling

 - Project support bundle every project into it's own config and omits copying files around manually

-## Permutation Features

-- Permutation Support (building different results from one code base)
-- Might be used to remove debug blocks or alternative code
+- Permutation Support (building different results from one code base).
+Might be used to remove debug blocks or alternative code

-## Developer Support

-- Generates a so-named "source" version which loads the original class files which is useful during the development phase of an application.
+- Supports a so-named "source" version which loads the original class files which is useful during the development phase of an application.

 ## JavaScript